amsify42/php-command-line/README.md

-# php-command-line
+# PHP Command Line
-It is a php package for dealing with command line parameters.
+This is a php package for dealing with command line parameters.